eaasi/user-handbook/source/overview/demo.rst

 system environments to get you started.

 .. note::
-  EaaSI demo Docker deployments use the "Dev UI" interface.
-Use the :ref:`dev_ui` section of this Handbook for instructions for using your EaaSI Docker!
+  EaaSI demo Docker deployments use the "Legacy UI" interface.
+Use the :ref:`legacy_ui` section of this Handbook for instructions for using your EaaSI Docker!

 **8.** To gracefully shut down the EaaSI Docker container, open a second terminal window and run::